-The table below shows certain information regarding the beneficial ownership of shares of our common stock by each person known by us to beneficially own more than five percent of the outstanding shares of our common stock, with percentages based on 16,127,082 shares issued and outstanding as of April 25, 2022.
+The table below shows certain information regarding the beneficial ownership of shares of our common stock by each person known by us to beneficially own more than five percent of the outstanding shares of our common stock, with percentages based on 16,135,358 shares issued and outstanding as of April 24, 2023.

-Name and Address of Beneficial Owner Number of Shares Beneficially Owned Percent of Class Beneficially Owned Bradford T. Whitmore (1) 1603 Orrington Avenue, Suite 900 Evanston, IL 60201 5,671,554 35.2% Dimensional Fund Advisors LP (2) Building One 6300 Bee Cave Road Austin, TX 78746 1,070,696 6.6% Visionary Wealth Advisors (3) 1405 North Green Mount Rd., Suite 500 O'Fallon, IL 62208 901,535 5.6%
+Name and Address of Beneficial Owner Number of Shares Beneficially Owned Percent of Class Beneficially Owned Bradford T. Whitmore (1) 5215 Old Orchard Road, Suite 620 Skokie, IL 60077 5,985,852 37.1% Visionary Wealth Advisors (2) 1405 North Green Mount Rd., Suite 500 O'Fallon, IL 62208 1,030,135 6.4% Dimensional Fund Advisors LP (3) Building One 6300 Bee Cave Road Austin, TX 78746 1,010,647 6.3%

-- (1) Based on information contained in a Form 4 dated February 24, 2022 as filed by Bradford T. Whitmore with the SEC on February 28, 2022, Mr. Whitmore individually and as sole manager and sole voting member of SUNRAY I, LLC, a Delaware limited liability company and as General Partner of Grace Brothers LP, a Delaware limited partnership, beneficially owns 5,671,554 shares of our common stock.
-Mr. Whitmore has sole voting and dispositive power with respect to 5,152,938 of such shares, of which 4,452,283 are held in the name in SUNRAY I, LLC, and shared voting and dispositive power (with Grace Brothers, LP) with respect to 518,616 of such shares. - (2) Based on information contained in a Schedule 13G dated February 14, 2022 as filed by Dimensional Fund Advisors LP, a registered investment adviser, with the SEC on that same date to report beneficial ownership of shares of the Company's common stock as of December 31, 2021, and, consequently, the beneficial ownership of Dimensional Fund Advisors LP may have subsequently changed.
-The Schedule 13G reported that Dimensional Fund Advisors LP had sole voting power as to 1,037,937 shares of common stock and sole dispositive power as to 1,070,696 shares of common stock, all of which shares of common stock were held in portfolios of four registered investment companies to which Dimensional Fund Advisors LP or one of its subsidiaries furnishes investment advice and of certain other commingled funds, group trusts and separate accounts for which Dimensional Fund Advisors LP or one of its subsidiaries serves as investment manager or sub-adviser.
-The shares of common stock reported were owned by the investment companies, commingled funds, group trusts, and separate accounts and Dimensional Fund Advisors LP disclaimed beneficial ownership of the reported shares of common stock. - (3) Based on information contained in a Schedule 13G dated February 15, 2022 as filed by Visionary Wealth Advisors, a registered investment adviser, with the SEC on that same date to report beneficial ownership of shares of the Company's common stock as of December 31, 2021, and, consequently, the beneficial ownership of Visionary Wealth Advisors may have subsequently changed.
-The Schedule 13G reported that Visionary Wealth Advisors had sole voting power as to 6,000 shares of common stock and shared dispositive power as to 901,535 shares of common stock.
+- (1) Based on information contained in a Form 4 dated March 13, 2023 as filed by Bradford T. Whitmore with the SEC on that same date, Mr. Whitmore individually and as sole manager and sole voting member of SUNRAY I, LLC, a Delaware limited liability company and as General Partner of Grace Brothers LP, a Delaware limited partnership, beneficially owns 5,985,852 shares of our common stock.
+Mr. Whitmore has sole voting and dispositive power with respect to 5,467,236 of such shares, of which 4,452,283 are held in the name in SUNRAY I, LLC, and shared voting and dispositive power (with Grace Brothers, LP) with respect to 518,616 of such shares. - (2) Based on information contained in a Schedule 13G dated February 14, 2023 as filed by Visionary Wealth Advisors, a registered investment adviser, with the SEC on that same date to report beneficial ownership of shares of the Company's common stock as of December 31, 2022, and, consequently, the beneficial ownership of Visionary Wealth Advisors may have subsequently changed.
+The Schedule 13G reported that Visionary Wealth Advisors had sole voting power as to 8,000 shares of common stock and shared dispositive power as to 1,030,135 shares of common stock. - (3) Based on information contained in a Schedule 13G dated February 10, 2023 as filed by Dimensional Fund Advisors LP, a registered investment adviser, with the SEC on that same date to report beneficial ownership of shares of the Company's common stock as of December 30, 2022, and, consequently, the beneficial ownership of Dimensional Fund Advisors LP may have subsequently changed.
+The Schedule 13G reported that Dimensional Fund Advisors LP had sole voting power as to 983,048 shares of common stock and sole dispositive power as to 1,010,647 shares of common stock, all of which shares of common stock were held in portfolios of four registered investment companies to which Dimensional Fund Advisors LP or one of its subsidiaries furnishes investment advice and of certain other commingled funds, group trusts and separate accounts for which Dimensional Fund Advisors LP or one of its subsidiaries serves as investment manager or sub-adviser.
+The shares of common stock reported were owned by the investment companies, commingled funds, group trusts, and separate accounts and Dimensional Fund Advisors LP disclaimed beneficial ownership of the reported shares of common stock.